Your captions look perfect inside CapCut.

 - Caption background: Use solid color or 90%+ opacity, not 50%

-- Text shadow: Use solid shadow, not blurred/transparent shadow
+- Text shadow: Use a solid shadow, not a blurred/transparent shadow

 - Full opacity layers blend more predictably